NTIA/scos-sensor/README.md

   unpredictable value.
 See
   <https://docs.djangoproject.com/en/3.0/ref/settings/#secret-key>.
 The env.template
   file sets to a randomly generated value.
+- SIGAN_CLASS: The name of the signal analyzer class to use.
+By default, this is TekRSASigan to use a Tektronix signal analyzer.
+This must be changed to switch to a different signal analyzer.
+- SIGAN_MODULE: The name of the python module that provides the signal analyzer implementation.
+This defaults to scos_tekrsa.hardware.tekrsa_sigan for the Tektronix signal analyzers.
+This must be changed to switch to a different signal analyzer.
+- SIGAN_POWER_CYCLE_STATES: Optional setting to provide the name of the control_state in the SIGAN_POWER_SWITCH that will power cycle the signal analyzer.
+- SIGAN_POWER_SWITCH: Optional setting used to indicate the name of a [WebRelay](https://github.com/NTIA/Preselector) that may be used to power cycle the signal analyzer if necessary.Note: determinations of power cycling behavior are implemented within the signal analyzer implementations or actions.
+- SSL_CA_PATH: Path to a CA certificate used to verify scos-sensor client certificate(s) when authentication is set to CERT.
 - SSL_CERT_PATH: Path to server SSL certificate.
 Replace the certificate in the scos-sensor repository with a valid certificate in production.
 - SSL_KEY_PATH: Path to server SSL private key.
 Use the private key for your valid certificate in production.
-- SSL_CA_PATH: Path to a CA certificate used to verify scos-sensor client certificate(s) when authentication is set to CERT.
+- USB_DEVICE: Optional string used to search for available USB devices.
+By default, this is set to Tektronix to see if the Tektronix signal analyzer is available.
+If the specified value is not found in the output of lsusb, scos-sensor will attempt to restart the api container.
+If switching to a different signal analyzer, this setting should be updated or removed.

 ### Sensor Definition File